 Natives and public workers: Saudi natives/citizens and public sector workers have direct access to the public healthcare system in Saudi Arabia.

-Free healthcare services include hospital treatment, services of a general physician, dental treatment, and access to prescription medication.
+Free healthcare services include hospital treatment, general physician services, dental treatment, and access to prescription medication.

-As stated above, health insurance is mandatory for expats as well as private-sector employees to access healthcare (Ruling since 2016).
+As stated above, health insurance is mandatory for ex-pats and private-sector employees to access healthcare (Ruling since 2016).

-Therefore, the healthcare costs largely depend upon the health insurance plans and the type of treatment you are seeking.
+Therefore, the healthcare costs largely depend upon the health insurance plans and the type of treatment you seek.

 Health insurance in Saudi Arabia

-The Council for Cooperative Health Insurance oversees regulations about health covers and insurance.
-Private sector companies or employers have to mandatorily provide health insurance coverage to their employees.
+The Council for Cooperative Health Insurance oversees regulations about health coverage and insurance.
+Private sector companies or employers must mandatorily provide their employees with health insurance coverage.

-In addition, such a cover only includes basic healthcare (not things such as terminal illnesses or dental), thus employees must buy additional health covers.
+In addition, such a cover only includes basic healthcare (not things such as terminal illnesses or dental).
+Thus, employees must buy additional health coverage.

 The average medical insurance premium is SAR 1759 in Saudi Arabia.